comp426-2022-spring/a99-castor/README.md

 1. Choose a license and update the LICENSE file accordingly.
 2. Edit this README.md file and use it as the main location of your technical documentation with links out to information contained under `/docs/`.
 3. Create a `/docs/` directory for more elaborate documentation of your API, planning notes, etc.
-4. Make sure that all of your team members have access to the repository as administrators.
-5. Create a project under the **Projects** tab.
-Use this to manage your planning.
-Create a To-do list, etc. Explore the tools available and user them to manage your project.
-6. Assign team roles and include a listing of those roles in this README.md file or in another file under `/docs/`.

 7. Then put your entire development workflow in this repository.
 8. Use **Pull requests** to propose changes and incorporate them into your code from various team members.
 9. Use **Issues** to identify and track bugs and also to communicate about various aspects of the project.